AradhyaNepal/AradhyaNepal/README.md

     But in future I don't wanna be limit my self to Flutter, I wanna extend my width on other stack to, I am also learning:
     1) Spring boot for backend using Java
-    2) Native Android and Native IOS non UI functionality, like biometric sensor
-    3) React Web
+    2) React Web
-    4) Teaching (By video, by blogs, to college students, by codebase examples, in office guidance to juniors)
+    3) Teaching (By video, by blogs, to college students, by codebase examples, in office guidance to juniors)
-    5) Engineer over above 4 frameworker.
+    4) Engineer over above 4 frameworker.
 I will use Flutter to be that engineer, because its what I do most of the hours.

     Thanks for reading 😊